ChicagoDave/sharpee/README.md

 ## Design Choices

-### World Model
+### graph Model
-The world model has its first version completed.
+The graph model has its first version completed.
 It's built on an in-memory bidirectional graph data structure with a pub/sub state change event handler built in.
 Unit tests have it functioning as expected (for now).
 I've added Event Handling so we can add a Rules Engine in the future.

 ## IFWorldModel
-This sits between the Standard Library and an author's Story file and the lower level World Model (data store).
+This sits between the Standard Library and an author's Story file and the lower level graph Model (data store).

 ### Standard Library
 This is the standard IF "stuff".